espdev/mpl-events/README.md

 # mpl-events

-Simple and convenient matplotlib event handling
+A tiny library for simple and convenient [matplotlib](https://matplotlib.org/) event handling.